muwudev/cult-of-the-lamb-portfolio/README.md

 Welcome to my **cotl bento-style portfolio**! \
 This project is a personal portfolio inspired by my love for the aesthetics of the game [*Cult of the Lamb*](https://www.cultofthelamb.com/)

-Made with  HTML, CSS and vanilla JS.
 Below, you'll find details about the project structure, features and how to use or customize it

 ## Table of Contents